 The Spanish program of the University's Romance Languages Department is one of the oldest and most highly respected in the country.
 The program has a standing faculty of nine and enrolls approximately 40 candidates in the Ph.D. program, admitting seven to nine new students yearly.
 The program's reputation was built on excellence in Peninsular literature -- historically, Latin America was less prominent -- and particularly on the literature of the Middle Ages and the Golden Age.
 Today, all areas and time periods are covered in the curriculum.
 The concept of literature has been broadened, too, to include significant interest in history, film, women's studies, and cultural studies.
-Moreover, the program is one of the few in the nation that offers a specialization in Romance philology.

 The university has offered introductory instruction in the Portuguese language fairly consistently over time, but instruction and research at higher levels have been intermittent.
 There is some scholarly interest in other languages and literatures, such as Catalan, Galician, and Valencian, though little formal instruction.
 Basque is of linguistic interest.

 There is graduate and faculty focus on Iberian history, primarily in the early modern and modern period, while medieval history continues to be important.